What is an Assignment?

 What Are the HST Implications of The Purchase of A Newly Built Residential Property On Assignment From A Builder?

 To recover your HST New Housing Rebate, you will need to apply for the HST New Housing Rebate yourself after final closing with the Builder.
-To be eligible for the same, you will need to have acquired the property with the intention of moving into the property and that you will have actually moved into the property after closing with the Builder.
+To be eligible for the same, you will need to have acquired the property to move into the property and that you will have actually moved into the property after closing with the Builder.
 Please note that if the Assignor had used the property for rental purposes after taking possession on occupancy, it will affect your eligibility for the HST New Housing Rebate and it is important to ensure the Assignor has not done so.

 If you are buying on Assignment for investment purposes, you will need to obtain an HST Rental Rebate by entering into a lease to a Tenant to move into the property for at least a one-year period and apply for the HST Rental Rebate within 2 years of your final closing.